niloysh/5g-monarch/README.md

 After deploying the 5G network, ensure that two network slices have been successfully configured by performing a [ping test to verify connectivity](https://github.com/niloysh/open5gs-k8s?tab=readme-ov-file#step-5-test-connectivity).
 This step confirms that the network is functioning correctly and is ready for Monarch deployment.

 # Quick Start
+To quickly set up the Monarch system, follow these steps:

 ```bash
 git clone https://github.com/niloysh/5g-monarch.git
 cd 5g-monarch
 ./deploy-all.sh
 ```
+This script will deploy all core and external components needed for Monarch in a single step.

+## Detailed Deployment Guide
+For a step-by-step deployment process, including individual component setup and configuration, refer to the [deployment slides](https://niloysh.github.io/5g-monarch/slides.pdf).

 # Visualizing network slices KPIs using Monarch